marcelloSantoroDev/marcelloSantoroDev/README.md

 I'm full stack web developer a writer, composer, and former audio engineer from São Paulo.<br>Currently studying web development at [Trybe](https://www.betrybe.com).

 Passionate about any kind of creation, innovation, revolution, learning!
-Interested in people, cultures, technologies, and time.
+Interested in people, cultures, technologies, and the intricacy of time.

 📫 Entre em contato comigo por / contact me at **marcelloaltermundi@gmail.com**